-While GoDaddy, with it’s greater advertising budget and Super Bowl ads featuring Danica Patrick, has greater brand recognition and market share, Bluehost (founded in 1996) has been been around longer.
-Nor does the Orem, Utah-based company take a back seat to many other companies when it comes to number of websites hosted.
+While GoDaddy, with its greater advertising budget and Super Bowl ads featuring Danica Patrick, has greater brand recognition and market share, Bluehost (founded in 1996) has been around longer.
+Nor does the Orem, Utah-based company take a back seat to many other companies regarding the number of hosted websites.
 According to WebHosting.info, Bluehost is the sixth largest hosting provider in the world, with about 1.9 million total domains and 1.4% of the global market share.
-Bluehost has built it’s business on the strength of its shared hosting packages oriented toward customers with lower speed and bandwidth demands (the large majority of hosting customers in the market).
-The Bluehost model was simple: offer one basic, low-cost shared hosting plan targeting small and medium-sized businesses with smaller websites with an easy-to-use cPanel interface and good customer support.
-And while Bluehost has finally introduced a small selections of dedicated hosting options as of February of 2013, their bread-and-butter remains their shared hosting plans for smaller customers.
+Bluehost has built its business on the strength of its shared hosting packages oriented toward customers with lower speed and bandwidth demands (the large majority of hosting customers in the market).
+The Bluehost model was simple: offer one basic, low-cost shared hosting plan targeting small and medium-sized businesses with smaller websites, an easy-to-use cPanel interface, and good customer support.
+And while Bluehost has finally introduced a small selection of dedicated hosting options as of February of 2013, their bread-and-butter remains their shared hosting plans for smaller customers.

 So which hosting company is best?
 The real answer is that it depends on your needs.
 I’ve broken down Bluehost vs. GoDaddy hosting options based on several categories.
 Hopefully, this will help you better understand which hosting company is best for your website.

-In terms of price difference of these basic packages (Bluehost vs. GoDaddy “Deluxe”), the biggest differences may be that Bluehost offers a free shared SSL certificate with their basic hosting package, while GoDaddy customers can purchase one for $69.99 per year.
+In terms of the price difference between these basic packages (Bluehost vs. GoDaddy “Deluxe”), the biggest difference may be that Bluehost offers a free shared SSL certificate with their basic hosting package.
+At the same time, GoDaddy customers can purchase one for $69.99 annually.

 In terms of their basic shared hosting features, GoDaddy and Bluehost differ in a few key areas:

 Both GoDaddy and Bluehost boast of 99.9% uptime guarantees, and both have experienced significant outages in recent years.
-For instance, a power failure in Provo, Utah caused Bluehost sites to be offline for several hours in May of 2010, while GoDaddy customers experienced major outages in September of 2012 because of a DNS outage.
+For instance, a power failure in Provo, Utah, caused Bluehost sites to be offline for several hours in May of 2010.
+GoDaddy customers experienced major outages in September of 2012 because of a DNS outage.
 The hacker group Anonymous claimed responsibility for the DNS outage.
-Both companies are frequent targets of electronic attacks, with the larger and higher profile GoDaddy being the more frequently-attacked of the two.
+Both companies are frequent targets of electronic attacks, with the larger and higher profile GoDaddy being the more frequently attacked of the two.

-Bluehost has three datacenters located in Utah, while GoDaddy has three major datacenters in the Phoenix/Scottsdale area, along with network operating centers that monitor global operations.
-Additional GoDaddy data centers are located in Los Angeles, Chicago, and Virginia, with interational datacenters in Amsterdam and Singapore.
-GoDaddy reports that it blocks about 2.5 million brute force attacks on its servers every hour.
+Bluehost has three data centers located in Utah, while GoDaddy has three major data centers in the Phoenix/Scottsdale area and network operating centers monitoring global operations.
+Additional GoDaddy data centers are located in Los Angeles, Chicago, and Virginia, with international datacenters in Amsterdam and Singapore.
+GoDaddy reports that it blocks about 2.5 million brute-force attacks on its servers every hour.

-In terms of basic hosting server set-up, the major difference between GoDaddy and Bluehost is that GoDaddy utilizes “clustered” hosting, which means that the hosting load is shared between multiple servers to better handle traffic spikes.
+Regarding basic hosting server setup, the major difference between GoDaddy and Bluehost is that GoDaddy utilizes “clustered” hosting, which means that the hosting load is shared between multiple servers to handle traffic spikes better.

-Bluehost is relatively new to the world of dedicated hosting: they started offering it in February of 2013.
-They have three dedicated packages, all of which utilize CentOS 64 bit servers.
-They are priced at $149.99, $199.99, and $249.99 per month respectively.
-GoDaddy offers six different dedicated hosting packages ranging from $99/month to $299/month.
+Bluehost is relatively new to the world of dedicated hosting: they started offering it in February 2013.
+They have three dedicated packages, all of which utilize CentOS 64-bit servers.
+They are priced at $149.99, $199.99, and $249.99 per month.
+GoDaddy offers six different dedicated hosting packages ranging from $99/per month to $299/month.
 GoDaddy customers can choose between CentOS, Ubuntu, Fedora, and Windows servers.
 At comparably priced ($249) plans, Bluehost offers a little bit more: 16 GB of storage and two extra dedicated IP addresses.
 Like their shared hosting package, Bluehost dedicated servers are managed via cPanel, while GoDaddy utilizes a combination of custom interface and your choice of a number of different server management control panels, including cPanel.

-Although the two companies are very different in size and business model, there may not actually much difference between the two companies in the quality of the service that they provide.
-In terms of price, features, and reliability they are surprisingly similar.
+Although the two companies are very different in size and business model, there may not be much difference between them in the quality of the service they provide.
+They are surprisingly similar in terms of price, features, and reliability.
 GoDaddy offers a wider range of services and plans, which are mainly relevant for customers with greater service demands.
 GoDaddy offers more dedicated options and a longer history in the dedicated service market, and their dedicated server and SSL support is second to none.
 In terms of basic shared hosting, Bluehost may be slightly better, with a simpler interface, slightly lower cost, and no additional charge for SSL or domains.
-Ultimately, the best choice is what company and plan best fit the needs of your company or organization.
+Ultimately, the best choice is a what company and plan best fit the needs of your company or organization.
 But you can’t go wrong with either GoDaddy or Bluehost.